pstumbaugh/C-Movies-Project/README.md

  **
- An alernative way to create the executable file is to run each computer process step by step:
+ An alternative way to create the executable file is to run each computer process step by step:
 Invoking Preprocessor:
     gcc --std=c99 -E main.c > main.i